mjf1406/slot-scheduler/README.md

 - backend: when dragging a class to a slot, DO SOMETHING IN BACKEND -- needs thinking, hard
 - UX: when dragging a class to a slot, the class needs to be over the slot with some padding
 - UI: added a today button to make the calendar go to the week that has today in it

+## Change Log

+2024/09/17

+- UI: removed breadcrumb in the page and added it to the navbar
+- UI: removed the sidebar and sheetmenu (can easily be added in by uncommenting)
 - UX: can edit a timetable
 - UX: can delete a timetable

-## Change Log

-2024/09/17

 - fixed font color for classes to render based on their bg color for best contrast
 - slots: added a button to quickly cut the duration in half, while maintaining the same start time in the edit dialog
 - slots: added a button to quickly double the duration while maintaining the same start time in the edit dialog